bitnami/charts/bitnami/jasperreports/README.md

 ### Sidecars and Init Containers

-If you have a need for additional containers to run within the same pod as the Jasper&reg;eports app (e.g. an additional metrics or logging exporter), you can do so via the `sidecars` config parameter.
+If you have a need for additional containers to run within the same pod as the JasperReports app (e.g. an additional metrics or logging exporter), you can do so via the `sidecars` config parameter.
 Simply define your container according to the Kubernetes container spec.

 ```yaml
 sidecars: